owis1998/brute-force-approach/traveling_salesman_problem/README.md

 python program to get optimal solution for traveling salesman problem

-i used brute force approche, the time complexity is O(n!) !! it takes to much. i represented the cities as a graph in dictionary, any argument pass to the algorithm function should be a dic and list of vertex, like this:
+i used brute force approche, the time complexity is O(n!) !! it takes to much. note that any argument pass to the algorithm function should be a list of vertex and dic represents adjacency list, like this:

 vertices_list = ['B', 'C', 'D', 'E', 'F', 'G', 'H'] adj_list = {